Waboodoo/HTTP-Shortcuts/docs/variables.md

 <a name="color"></a>
 ### Color

 The *color* type triggers a prompt dialog where a color can be selected.
-Its value is returned in RGB hex format (e.g. ff0000 for red).
+Its value is returned in RGB hex format (e.g., ff0000 for red).

 ## Sharing Values into Variables
 In the advanced settings section of a variable you can mark it as *Allow 'Share …'*.
 This makes it possible to provide the value of this variable through Android's *Share*-dialog, e.g., by sharing a URL or text snippet from another app.
 The variable will then assume the shared value during execution.

+If you enable this option, you will also find a dropdown further down which lets you pick which part of the shared value the variable should assume: the text, the title (if any), or both.